 Taking the short-term view will do the opposite.
 When picking investments, don’t focus just on the possibility of an investment growing in value and the probability (i.e., how likely is it).

 While something may be a good deal in the short term, we tend to neglect the statistical measure of risk undertaken with any given investment.
 We tend to focus on stocks that have already shown big increases in price as it is possible they could grow even more.

 However, the probability is that the corrective action will occur soon, and most of the gains have already occurred.
 This is how many investors end up buying high and selling low to the detriment of their portfolio.

 Not Reviewing Your Investments Regularly

-If you want your investments to grow, you need to dedicate some time to review them on a regular basis.
+If you want your investments to grow, you need to dedicate some time to review them regularly.
 A quarterly check-in will help you keep tabs on how your portfolio is growing against current market conditions.
-You should also schedule an annual overview where you can do a more in-depth review of your investment plan.
+You should also schedule an annual overview to do a more in-depth review of your investment plan.

 While having an investment plan is important, reviewing it regularly is imperative if you want to meet your investment goals.
 Plans should evolve and grow right along with your own long-term goals.
-That’s why it’s important to have a financial blueprint and use it to make informed decisions about the future of the portfolio.
+That’s why it’s important to have a financial blueprint and use it to make informed decisions about the portfolio's future.

-We are all human and we all make mistakes.
-Despite our best intentions, it’s almost impossible to avoid cognitive biases and making poor investment decisions over time.
+We are all human, and we all make mistakes.
+Despite our best intentions, it’s almost impossible to avoid cognitive biases and to make poor investment decisions over time.
 That’s why it’s important to have a plan in place so you can better handle the ups and downs of the market.

 Take a step back and evaluate your current portfolio strategy.
 Are you getting the results that you want?
 Do you have a plan in place for the inevitable market correction?
 Being disciplined about your investment decisions can help reduce the impact of human emotions and increase your investment returns over time.